ganeshutah/Jove/README.md

 ## Other Directory Contents

+You may descend into any of these directories and execute the Jupyter notebooks you find there.
+Here are more specifics:

   * Module_... contained in the **notebooks/modules** directory:

   >* These files were created before we designed Jove's input markdown